ineigh/ponyscript/README.md

 This script does NOT normalize audio volume, so make sure your files are loud enough.

-This script relies on the names.json file for the filenames, don't delete it.
+This script relies on the names.json file for the file names, don't delete it.

 Depending on your CPU and the number of files to convert this script may take some time.

-If for some reason the ponyscript.sh file is not executable, simply execute:

-$ chmod +x ponyscript.sh
+I made this script with flexibility in mind, if you want to expand the track list (for Retro Rewind or what have you) you can add as many tracks as you want to the names.json file, just make sure everything is formatted correctly and that there's a folder for that track inside the ponyscript directory.

 -- ACRONYMS --

-lcmc: Luigi and Mario Circuit (they use the same file)
+lcmc: Luigi and Mario Circuit (they use the same files)
 mmm: Moo Moo Meadows
 mg: Mushroom Gorge
 tf: Toad's Factory